nettitude/RunOF/README.md

     2BYTE_INT,
     STRING,
     WSTRING
-} // as a uint32 - so probs need defines really in C
+} // as a uint32 - a bit overkill for five values!

 utin32_t length;